 Recurrent Miscarriage Specialists

 Recurrent miscarriage and implantation failure are common fertility issues, but they can be particularly distressing for patients, when early hopes of a successful pregnancy are dashed.
-At CRGH, we adopt a personalised approach for women and couples experiencing recurrent pregnancy loss/miscarriage; understanding and compassion, couples with various investigations and ongoing support.
+At CRGH, we adopt a personalised approach for women and couples experiencing recurrent pregnancy loss/miscarriage; understanding and compassion, coupled with various investigations and ongoing support.
+We aim to understand recurrent miscarriage causes and then overcome them.

 We have an established investigations service, including sperm DNA fragmentation testing, reproductive immunology, genetic testing, extensive evaluation of clotting disorders, endocrine testing, and a new range of tests focussing on endometrial health.
 These tests and others, coupled with our expertise, should help to understand the recurrent miscarriage causes.

-We offer a recurrent miscarriage clinic, combining a detailed medical assessment with ongoing support throughout your early pregnancy.
+We offer a recurrent miscarriage clinic, combining a detailed medical assessment and recurrent miscarriage treatment with ongoing support throughout your early pregnancy.

 Recurrent Miscarriage Clinic

-Our service is led by our expert in recurrent pregnancy loss, Dr Srividya Seshadri.
+Our service is led by our expert in recurrent pregnancy loss and miscarriage specialist, Dr Srividya Seshadri.
 The clinic is open to new and existing patients, and for patients trying to conceive naturally as well as those having fertility treatment.

+Recurrent miscarriage investigations and recurrent miscarriage treatment aim to understand and overcome the causes of pregnancy loss.
 You will have an initial consultation with a specialist nurse to take your history and carry out initial investigations.
 You will then consult with Dr Seshadri for a personalised management plan.
 You will then have regular telephone contact (2-3 times per week) with our specialist nursing team.
-Recent studies have demonstrated that intensive clinical and emotional support can have a significant positive impact on reducing pregnancy loss.
+Recent studies have demonstrated that intensive clinical and emotional support can have a significant positive impact on reducing pregnancy loss and recurrent miscarriage.

 If pregnancy loss occurs again, your management plan will include methods to more accurately diagnose causes, adjust the management plan, and provide further support.
 Our specialist team will be with you every step of the way.